AtomicPair/wolfentext3d/README.md

 Despite it's shimmering textiness, Wolfentext ain't perfect.
 Here are some known issues with the game of which you should be aware:

 * *Graphics*: In order to maintain code readability and cross-platform compatibility, Wolfentext uses a simple, single-buffered, terminal-based graphics system.
 In non-color mode, this should work quite well across all platforms, often achieving frame rates up to 60 fps.
-However, some users may notice **significant** performance issues when using *any* color mode in their perferred terminal (see Compatibility section above).
+However, some users may notice **significant** performance issues when using *any* color mode in their preferred terminal (see Compatibility section above).
 Other third-party terminals may yield better performance but have not yet been tested.

 * *Input*: The input logic only handles one keypress at a time.
 Support for multiple keypresses is planned in a future release, assuming we can find a sensible cross-platform method that works.